 The H2O4TEXAS Coalition is a 501(c)3 non-profit corporation.
-We are a diverse coalition of sponsors — including water providers and water customers representing every major economic driver in the state, including energy, manufacturing and agriculture.
-Together with our public and private sector partners, we are committed to mobilizing public support for implementation of Texas’ State Water Plan.
+We are a diverse collection of sponsors — including water providers and users, as well as representatives from the public and private sectors, committed to mobilizing public support for implementation of the Texas State Water Plan.

 Water is the foundation upon which everything is built: Public health, economic development, energy, industry, agriculture, residential development, and recreation will collapse without water.